 For existing rules, LegacyIpZone retains the previous settings.
 This zone is still active and can be used in new assignments.

-Note: You can define a maximum of 5000 legacy network zones is 5000.
+Note: You can define a maximum of 5000 legacy network zones.

 Blacklist an Entire Zone